This article covers:

 As mentioned above, the responsibility for implementing and managing the portfolio kanban lies on the epic owner.

-This responsibility is important because it gives the team a clear understanding of how to manage and maintain their portfolio items.
+This responsibility is crucial because it gives the team a clear understanding of managing and maintaining their portfolio items.

 This responsibility for implementing and managing the portfolio kanban can be challenging when the portfolio is large and complex.

 For some reason, the epic owner needs to figure out how to deal with portfolio items that are not relevant, outdated, or problematic.